-Olanzapine was not mutagenic or clastogenic in a full range of standard tests, which included bacterial mutation tests and in vitro and in vivo tests, indicating that it is not a genotoxic carcinogen.
+Olanzapine was not genotoxic in a full range of standard tests, which included bacterial mutation tests and in vitro and in vivo tests.
+Pamoic acid was positive in an in vitro chromosome aberration assay but negative in a range of other in vitro and in vivo tests, with the weight of evidence indicating that it does not represent a genotoxic liability at the proposed clinical dose.